 Non-economic or “general” damages: Pain and suffering cover consequences of an injury other than specific, tangible expenses as described above under “special” damages.
 In general, pain and suffering damages include loss of comfort, happiness, and opportunity and is described in greater detail below.

-To begin the process of collecting damages from an insurance company and/or the person or entity that caused your injury, a demand letter must be drafted, compiled and presented to those responsible for the harm down to you.
+To begin the personal injury claims process from an insurance company and/or the person or entity that caused your injury, a demand letter must be drafted, compiled and presented to those responsible for the harm down to you.

 The Demand Letter for Personal Injury Cases in Louisiana

-If you hope to collect the financial damages you believe you deserve, it’s important to follow a specific formula to calculate your losses in the demand letter.
-If you demand more than is considered reasonable neither an insurance company or judge will take you seriously.
+If you hope to collect the financial damages you believe you deserve, it’s important to follow a specific formula to calculate your losses in an effective personal injury demand letter.
+If you demand more than is considered reasonable neither an insurance company nor a judge will take you seriously.
 An over-demand of compensation will likely either be met with an outright denial or an unreasonably low counter offer.

 To present a justifiable demand, specific amounts for economic (“special”) expenses should include: